GST Council Proposes Uniform 12% Rate for Essential Electronics

 The GST Council has recommended a uniform tax rate of 12% for essential electronic components to boost domestic manufacturing.

-- Uniform 12% GST rate proposed for essential electronic components.
+- GST Council recommended a uniform 12% GST rate for essential electronic components.

-- Aims to correct the inverted duty structure in electronics.
+- The move aims to address the inverted duty structure in the electronics sector.

 How This Topic is Tested in Competitive Exams